The OneNet Theory of Life

 - The Cell Theory.
 The Cell Theory states that all organisms include one or more cells, the cell is the most basic unit of structure, function, and organization in any organism, and all cells are arisen from pre-existing, living cells.

 - The Immune Network Theory.
 The theory explains the mechanism of the adaptive immune system.
 This theory indicates that the immune system is a network with the components connected to each other through special V-V interactions where V represents variable V region in an immune antibody.

 - The Immune Response Gene Network Theory (Poland et al, 2009).
 The theory was initially proposed by Dr. Gregory A. Poland from Mayo Clinic.
 This theory states that host response to a vaccine is induced by the interactions driven and between host genes.

 - Darwin's Theory of Evolution: This theory states that populations evolve over the course of generations through a process of natural selection.

 - Maslow's motivation theory: According to Maslow's hierarchy of needs theory, people are motivated by unsatisfied needs, including Physiological needs (hunger, thirst, sleep, etc.), Safety needs (physical and psychological security, shelter, health, etc.), Social needs (love, affection, friendship, etc.), Esteem needs (recognition, achievement, etc.), and Self-actualization needs (need for creativity, self-fulfillment, integrity, etc.).

-While the Evolutionary Synthesis Theory and the Cell Theory introduce the general principles on how cells and organisms evolve, they do not focus on uncovering the step-by-step molecular interaction network mechanisms of the cellular and organismic processes in one single organism's life.
+While the Evolutionary Synthesis Theory and the Cell Theory introduce the general principles on how cells and organisms evolve, these theories do not focus on uncovering the step-by-step molecular interaction network mechanisms of the cellular and organismic processes in one single organism's life.
 The Immune Network Theory and the Immune Response Gene Network Theory provide more specific mechanistic explanation on how a host organism responds to different triggers using its immune system.
 However, these two theories do not consider other host systems (e.g., developmental system) as integrated parts of the whole organism and its dynamic life.